csingley/ofxtools/docs/contributing.rst

         srvrtid = String(10, required=True)

-Those are all the basic funds transfer commads, but we're not quite done yet.
+Those are all the basic funds transfer commands, but we're not quite done yet.
 Every request or response in OFX is transmitted in a transaction wrapper bearing a unique identifier, The structure of these wrappers is laid out in Section 2.4.6.1 of the OFX spec.